captionpoint/captionpoint-plays/FUN-HOME.md

 ## JOHN:
 YOUR UNCLE DIED

 YOU’RE FEELING LOW

 ---

-YOU’VE GOT TO BURY YOUR MOMMA BUT YOU DON’T KNOW WHERE TO GO YOUR PAPA NEEDS HIS FINAL REST
+YOU’VE GOT TO BURY YOUR MOMMA

+BUT YOU DON’T KNOW WHERE TO GO

 ---

+YOUR PAPA NEEDS <br>
+HIS FINAL REST

+---

-YOU GOT, YOU GOT, YOU GOT TO GIVE THEM THE BEST
+YOU GOT, YOU GOT, YOU GOT

-OH—
+TO GIVE THEM THE BEST, OH—

 ---